Updated: Jul 6

 What’s something you want to do for your health but don’t?

 · Takes less than 30 seconds

 · Requires no real effort

 · Doesn’t create pain or bad emotions

-· It’s a habit you want to have in your life.
+· Is a habit you want to have in your life.

 Tiny habits work to create tiny successes.